Money eBook for understanding personal finance and investments.

 • How and why financial advisors are very susceptible to the psychological disease called "affluenza," and why this is bad for you.

 • About how broken the biz really is.
-It's so broken by basic human frailties that even the top players that are already so unbelievable rich and famous that they have more money than God, still have to play the usual shenanigans to get even richer at your expense.
+It's so broken by basic human frailties that even the top players that are already so unbelievable rich and famous that they have more money than God, still continually play the usual shenanigans to get even richer at your expense.

 • Much more than you ever wanted to know about the life insurance industry.